Bayern Munich and RB Leipzig deliver Bundesliga early Christmas gift | DW | 05.12.2020

 "It was a thrilling game.
 You could see we had a day less to recover and had to take off key players after the hour mark to rest them for next week and that made life harder for us," Nagelsmann said afterwards.

-In the context of the Bundesliga such games are not unprecedented.
+In the context of the Bundesliga, such games are not unprecedented.
 In recent years, Bayern and Dortmund have delivered truly exciting games, as have Bayern and RB Leipzig.
-In the context of the current season season though, that these two teams - admittedly aided by enormous financial means, were able to deliver such a contest was impressive.
+In the context of the current season though, that these two teams - admittedly aided by enormous financial means - were able to deliver such a contest was impressive.

 Julian Nagelsmann proved against Bayern Munich that with great risk can come great reward.
 Now the unrelenting nature of football's schedule will ask him and his side to do it all in again in three days time.
 For now though, it is clear who Bayern's challengers this season are.